 Years ago, I learned something valuable – a message I’ve been spreading ever since.
 Career-tech today is NOT the same as “vo-tech” when I went to school.
 (You may have heard me say this before.
 This message is that important.)

-For years here in Ohio, I have been working with the Delaware Area Career Center and Tolles Career and Technical Center, and we have a new partnership with Cincinnati’s amazing Great Oaks Career Campuses.
+Here in Ohio, At The Core partners with the Delaware Area Career Center, Eastland-Fairfield Career & Technical Schools, Great Oaks Career Campuses, and Tolles Career and Technical Center.
 I am compelled to share the value of career-tech for all students—whether college or career bound after high school!

 Career-tech today offers high-tech, hands on experiences students can’t get in their high school.
 Think of the classes as super-electives that live in a building other than your home high school.
 Programs like animal science, engineering, IT, cybersecurity, robotics, bioscience, pharmacy, dentistry, digital design, and many more are revolutionizing the experiential learning available to our kids while they are in high school.